atugman/IBM-Cloud/Labs/Terraform-Lab/discussion.md

-Anecdotes from the HashiCorp Certified: Terraform Associate (003) Certification Exam
+Notes from the HashiCorp Certified: Terraform Associate (003) Certification Exam
 ==============

 I recently cleared the HashiCorp Certified: Terraform Associate (003) exam.
 Here are a few takeaways from my experience with the exam, my experience with Terraform as a whole, and (optionally) a couple of lab exercises.

-**Key Exam Prep Resources**
+# Key Exam Prep Resources #

 - Udemy Prep Course - HashiCorp Certified: Terraform Associate 2023: https://ibm-learning.udemy.com/course/terraform-beginner-to-advanced
   - Note that you can skip the section on provisioners, which was removed from the 003 exam.